 There are many reasons why the spectators might not have liked Guru Dutt’s opus, Kaagaz ke phool back in 1959.
 First its badly-humoured despondency (why go to the cinema and see sad things, life is sad enough as it is), then its flaunting of proper morals and conventionality (the film contains a rather crude picturisation of family dirty linen); the absence of a satisfying happy end (the director dying an absurd death because of his abuse of alcohol)…Many people still think today that the movie drags on, that it’s self-indulgent…

 I’m not going to say that all this criticism is wrong.
 Certainly the film has flaws, but I wonder whether these defects aren’t the signs of Guru Dutt’s genius at work.
 Perhaps he’s indeed a self-absorbed monomaniac, or a gloomy dreamer.
 Dutt has often prepared us for such roles and moods (Pyaasa being the one that comes most easily to mind) and well, it’s true that our level of preparedness has to be raised!
-Much has been said (for example here) about how much the director’s life had been poured into the film.
+Much has been said (for example here - sorry, the link is now dead) about how much the director’s life had been poured into the film.
 This is always a risky recipe, because then you tend to look at the story with a double gaze (how much can/should the director say…) and the added complexity isn’t always added depth, as Carla (in her short and perceptive review) suggests very well.
 A certain amount of what I had said about Pakeezah could be repeated here: too much personal involvement in the story, and you come up with a bloated imperfect movie which the spectators can’t appreciate if they don’t know what the director has put into it.

 But I like this imperfection; I think its weirdness and self-consciousness are signs of a suffering reality.
 Honestly, I do prefer less depressing movies, comedies that make you roar with laughter or smile with appreciation.
 Still, Kaagaz ke phool possesses a soulful charm, a sombre artistry that touches me, and evokes romantic poetry at its destructive best.
 There is a truth in these dark evocations of self-centred dreams and thwarted hopes.
 Not only that, but the whole film, perhaps because of its autobiographical quality, is filled with questions, and unmatchable sequences, and this provides an interest which a faultless work of art might not have in the same way.
 At any rate, with such movies, you escape formatted plots and predictable issues.